Skip to main content

 });

-Building on the previous explanation, once the decoder has processed the target sequence and attended to the encoder's representation of the input, it produces a series of context-aware vectors, one for each position in the output sentence.
-These vectors don't yet represent actual words; they are just high-dimensional summaries of what the model thinks should come next.
-To convert these vectors into actual word predictions, we pass them through a final dense layer with a softmax activation.
-This layer transforms each vector into a probability distribution over the entire vocabulary.
-In simple terms, for every position in the output, the model assigns a likelihood to every possible word it knows.
-The word with the highest probability is selected as the predicted word for that position.
-This is the final step in the model's prediction pipeline, where numerical computations are turned back into human language, one word at a time.
+Once the decoder has processed the target sequence and attended to the encoder’s representation, it produces context-aware vectors for each output position.
+These aren’t words yet; they’re high-dimensional summaries of what the model thinks should come next.
+The final dense layer with softmax transforms each vector into a probability distribution over the entire vocabulary.
+The highest-probability word wins at each position.
+This is where numerical computations turn back into human language.

 model.compile({